tauthethirtythird/io_qp2_rule_kor/readme.md

 ### xp loss

-Climb speed xp gradually diminishes over time, decreasing by `mul*(rank^2+rank)/3600` every frame.
+Climb Speed xp gradually diminishes over time, decreasing by `mul*(rank^2+rank)/3600` every frame.
-mul is related to【Expert(+)】, when disabled = 3, when enabled = 5, when in Duos = 3 + players with Expert
+mul is related to【Expert(+)】, when disabled = 3, when enabled = 5, when in Duo = 3 + players with Expert Mode on

-When xp is under 0 you lose a climb speed level, afterwards your xp becomes the maximum xp of the previous climb speed level.
+When xp is under 0 you lose a Climb Speed level, afterwards your xp becomes the maximum xp of the previous Climb Speed level.

 Below are some calculated statistics for convenience: